rgriff23/rgriff23.github.io/_posts/2018-06-04-olympic-history-5-geography.md

 ## Mapping host cities

 The data used to generate the following plot can be found [here](https://github.com/rgriff23/Olympic_history/blob/master/data/host_city_locations.csv).
-Getting latitude-longitude coordinates for host cities was made easy by the function `mutate_geocode` in the `ggmap` package.

 Points are colored based on the time period in which the Games occurred (before, during, or after the Cold War), and two different plotting symbols are used to distinguish between Summer and Winter Games.

 <img src="/assets/Rfigs/post_2018-06_geography_host_cities-1.png" title="plot of chunk post_2018-06_geography_host_cities" alt="plot of chunk post_2018-06_geography_host_cities" style="display: block; margin: auto;" />